JohnnyGOX17/john-gentile-website/kb/lifestyle/quotes.md

 -George S. Patton

+> It does not do to dwell on dreams and forget to live.

+- J.K.
+Rowling, _Harry Potter and the Sorcerer's Stone_

 ### Perseverance

 > I don't count my sit-ups; I only start counting when it starts hurting because they’re the only ones that count.